 In the city, slow happiness is out of the question.
 You can pretty much get anything you want immediately.
 Download an App and a beautician is just a tap away.
 Your favourite food can be delivered to wherever you are, you can swipe on the go for a new romantic date and stream unlimited movies and music.
-Isn’t it amazing?

 Here in the country (where I’m writing to you from today) life is a bit slower, but you can still get most things quickly using the internet.
 I think often about this quick culture when I teach people meditation and mindfulness skills.
 Here’s why.

 By the time someone decides to learn meditation it’s likely that they’re either a truth seeker with an interest in the nature of existence, or they’re looking for some kind relief from pain or suffering.
 Or both which is very common!

 It’s understandable then, that by the time a person sits down to meditate they want to see results as quickly as possible.
 They want to feel better now.
 Less anxious, less overwhelmed and less burnt out.
 More contented, calm and happy.
 Not everyone has that approach of course because we’re all so different.
 Yet I can’t help but think that one of the best things meditation has to offer is slow-happiness.

 To explain the difference between fast and slow-happiness let’s use physical fitness as a metaphor:

 Now let’s bring this metaphor back to meditation.
 The state you find yourself in at the end of a meditation is your fast-happiness.
 That’s to say the immediate effect of doing meditation, which for the most part is very relaxing but it can also be neutral or subdued.